 It’s great!
 Because this China Training Camp 2018 has covered the tuition fee and lodging during the summer.
 I hope you enjoy your training with the Chinese coach in Shanghai.

-I’ve explained the principal of this trend in my previous video.
+I’ve explained the principle of this trend in my previous video.
 This trend will affect how young players train, tactics, and playing-style in table tennis.
-In the near future, you will see more another young players with the similar style like Harimoto or Miu Hirano.
+In the near future, you will see more young players with a similar style like Harimoto or Miu Hirano.

-Here is a research article “Effect of changing table tennis ball from Celluloid to Plastic” by the Japanese researchers, Yuki Inaba.
+Here is a research article “Effect of changing table tennis ball from Celluloid to Plastic” by the Japanese researcher, Yuki Inaba.

 They have confirmed my observation about the new ball: The Y-axis is the vertical position or the height of the bounce, the X-axis is the distance after the bounce.
 You can clearly see that, the Plastic ball will bounce higher, and advance shorter, slower.

 The red curve is for the Plastic ball.
 The blue one is for the Celluloid ball (old ball).
 Even for a smash, or a drive with spin, the new ball will bounce higher, and advance slower.
 This will give the player more time to “counter-hit”.
 This is the reason for the new trend.

 That’s is one of the reasons that the Japanese national coaching staff has modified Miu Hirano’s techniques.
 They want a new generation who can compete with the top Chinese players.
 A war is just beginning!

 After only 1 year, Miu Hirano has changed completely.
 I remember watching Miu Hirano in the interview on TV Tokyo Channel.